 Visit the Museum At Big Bone Lick State Park

 Step back in time by visiting the museum located near the Bison Trace Trail.
-Inspect bones from mammoths, bison and mastodons.
-Marvel at how shear size of a giant ground sloth skeleton before admiring the skull of a mammoth!
-Other exhibits are spread out throughout this small museum highlighting the prehistoric history.
+Inspect bones from mammoths, bison, and mastodons.
+Marvel at how sheer size of a giant ground sloth skeleton before admiring the skull of a mammoth!

 Don’t forget to swing in the gift shop for some fun swag or snacks.